 To the members of Trigyn Technologies Limited

-Report on the Standalone Indian Accounting Standard ("Ind AS") FinancialStatements for the year ended 31st March 2019
+Report on the Standalone Indian Accounting Standard ("Ind AS") FinancialStatements for the year ended 31st March 2021

-We have audited the standalone financial statements of Trigyn Technologies Limited ("theCompany") which comprise the Balance Sheet as at 31 March 2019 and the Statement ofProfit and Loss (including other comprehensive income) Statement of Changes in Equity andStatement of Cash Flows for the year then ended and notes to the standalone financialstatements including a summary of significant accounting policies and other explanatoryinformation (hereinafter referred to as "the standalone financial statements").
+We have audited the standalone financial statements of Trigyn Technologies Limited ("theCompany") which comprise the Balance Sheet as at 31 March 2021 and the Statement ofProfit and Loss (including other comprehensive income) Statement of Changes in Equity andStatement of Cash Flows for the year then ended and notes to the standalone financialstatements including a summary of significant accounting policies and other explanatoryinformation (hereinafter referred to as "the standalone financial statements").

 BASIS FOR OPINION

-Our responsibilities under those SAs are furtherdescribed in the Auditors Responsibilities for the Audit of the Standalone Financial Statements section of ourreport.
-We are independent of the Company in accordance with theCode of Ethics issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the standalone financial statements under the provisionsof the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
-Webelieve that the audit evidence we have obtained is sufficient and appropriate to provide a basisfor. our opinion
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder Section 143(10) of the Act.
+Our responsibilities under those SAs are furtherdescribed in the Auditors Responsibilities for the Audit of the Standalone FinancialStatements section of our report.
+We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India together with theethical requirements that are relevant to our audit of the standalone financial statementsunder the provisions of the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
+Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.